-How to Vanquish Traffic Tickets in Collections & Avoid Fines.
-Bet you didn’t know you could get help paying a ticket!
+How to Handle Traffic Tickets in Collections & Avoid Fines.
+I bet you didn’t know you could get help paying a ticket!
 A ticket is given when you have broken a rule.
 Have you ever parked in an area that seems to be legal, only to discover you did not read the small print on a traffic sign?

 Traffic tickets are a pain.
-When you do not pay them off immediately there are consequences.
-What happens when you get a ticket and you have no money to pay them off?
-Many unpleasant things can happen when you do not pay off traffic tickets in a timely manner.
+When you do not pay them off immediately, there are consequences.
+What happens when you get a ticket, and you have no money to pay them off?
+Many unpleasant things can happen when you do not pay off traffic tickets on time.
 The city can,

 - Have your vehicle impounded

 - Revoke your license (many long-term unpaid)

 - Add your debt to your state taxes.

 - Deduct the fine from tax returns